LucasSchmirl/openCv/README.md

 mv opencv_contrib-3.4 opencv_contrib
 ```

-To build, run the following commands line by line (thaks to [Fynn](https://github.com/fynnbehnke) its that easy):
+To build, run the following commands line by line (thaks to [Fynn](https://github.com/fynnbehnke) its so easy):
 ```bash
 cd opencv
 mkdir release